f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1/lab1.rst

 Architecture of the API Sentence app
 ####################################

-.. note:: If you want, you can deploy this application in your own environment: https://github.com/fchmainy/nginx-aks-demo

 First of all, before we delve into the lab, it is important to understand how the API Sentence app is split between micro-services.

 **This is what the API Sentence website Frontend looks like when all the necessary micro-services are up and running:**